-Thinking about filing for divorce in Pennsylvania?
+Thinking about getting a divorce in Pennsylvania?
 In addition to surrounding yourself with the advice and support of family and friends, there are five (5) basic things you can do to help you throughout the process.

 - Has this lawyer handled a case similar to mine?

-- Does this lawyer have thorough knowledge of the PA legal process and procedures involving filing for divorce, child custody, division of marital property and other family law matters?
+- Does this lawyer have a thorough knowledge of the legal process and procedures involving divorce, child custody, division of marital property and other family law matters?

-- Will this lawyer help me make better, more informed decisions by explaining the Pennsylvania divorce laws to me?
+- Will this lawyer help me make better, more informed decisions by explaining the PA divorce law to me?
 For example, will this lawyer take the time to help me understand issues like how child support, spousal support and alimony are calculated?
 The factors the court will consider when making child custody determinations?
 And how a Pennsylvania court will likely divide the marital property?

 - Does the lawyer ease my anxiety about my case?